 There are currently two published papers assisting in the decision making on the age of desexing in dogs based on weight categories and breeds and corresponding risks of joint disorders and cancers, published by Hart et al from UC Davis.32,33 Future research will add to our understanding of the risks and benefits.

 Desexing as a population control measure

-The success of sterilisation as a population control technique depends on the percentage of animals desexed and the freedom of those remaining intact.
+The success of sterilisation as a population control technique depends on the percentage of animals sterilised and the freedom of those remaining intact.
 It is unlikely to succeed as a single measure.
-Up to 90% of breeding animals must be desexed to halt population increases8.
+75% - 90% of breeding animals must be desexed to halt population increase.12,36

-There are inherent problems with the concept of compulsory desexing.
+There are inherent problems with the concept of mandatory desexing/sterilisation, and mandatory desexing of privately owned animals has not been shown to substantially reduce the unwanted dog and cat population to date.
 Successful enforcement of compliance would depend on universal registration and permanent identification, which have already proven difficult to enforce.
-Evidence suggests that, at least for cats, compulsory desexing of owned animals would have little effect on the cat population as the majority of over-supply emanates from the semi-owned and unowned populations7.
+Evidence suggests that, at least for cats, mandatory desexing of owned animals would have little effect on the cat population as the majority of over-supply emanates from the semi-owned and unowned populations11